 Sturge-Apple ML, Skibo MA, Rogosch FA, Ignjatovic J and Heinzelman W. 2011.
 The impact of allostatic load on maternal sympathovagal functioning in stressful child contexts: Implications for maladaptive parenting.
 Development and Psychopathology 23: 831-844.

 Towe-Goodman NR, Stifter CA, Mills-Koonce WR, Granger DA and Family Life Project Key Investigators.
 2012.
 Interparental aggression and infant patterns of adrenocortical and behavioral stress responses.
 Dev Psychobiol.
 54(7):685-99.

 Waters SF, West TV, Mendes WB.
 2014.
 Stress contagion: physiological covariation between mothers and infants.
 Psychol Sci.
 25(4):934-42.

 Content of “Parenting stress” last modified 4/2020.

-Image of mother with infant by globalmoments / istock
+Image of mother with hands on face and infant in her arms by globalmoments / istock

 Image of father and stubborn child by fizbes / istock